openaps/docs/docs/docs/walkthrough/phase-4/ifttt-iphone.md

 * You can also add the ThisButton app as a short cut on your Pebble.
 If you don’t have shortcuts already, press and hold either the up, down, or middle button and follow the prompts.
 If you have both shortcuts programmed and want to change one, go to menu > settings> quick launch and follow prompts.

 ## Alexa integration
 * Since you have IFTTT/Maker requests working, you can get it to work with anything that supports IFTTT, including Alexa.
 You will need to add "alexa" to your ENABLE line in your Nightscout host settings (azure) or config vars (heroku).
+And then repeat the steps above, but instead of using "ButtonWidget" service we started with earlier (the "+if" part of the setup)...you will use the "AmazonAlexa" service.

   ![Maker Request](../../Images/alexa_maker.png)
   * Alexa requests do not need underscores, FYI.